jiangxiaocn/saucedemo-cypress-test/README.md

 >>>>>>> version2
 ├── README.md # this doc
 ```
+## Limitations
+Unable to set the application state programmatically (e.g., adding a product to the cart via API or other methods), or clean up tests before/after execution or upon failures.
+This prevents the tests from being fully atomic.

+Unable to log in programmatically (e.g., setting cookies or local storage or via API), which forces the checkout test to rely on UI-based login, reducing efficiency.

 ## How to name and where to put your tests and other related code
 -  scenarios should be named after features that they test, examples: login.cy.js
 -  data stubs should be named after endpoints they stub